async-profiler/async-profiler/docs/FlamegraphInterpretation.md

 ## Understanding FlameGraph colors

-A legend for frame types is available from the "i" (information) button in the generated html, which is repeated here:
+A legend for frame types is available from the information tooltip in the generated html, which is repeated here:

 ![](/.assets/images/flamegraph_legend.png)